ethlo/itu/README.md

 ## Performance

-TL;DR: Typically **20 - 60x faster** than parsing and formatting with Java JDK classes.
+TL;DR: Typically **10x to 30x faster** than parsing and formatting with Java JDK classes.

 The details and tests are available in a separate repository, [date-time-wars](https://github.com/ethlo/date-time-wars).